Felix "Fox" Harris Gallery

 A major collection within the AMSET permanent collection is that of the larger than life totem-like sculptures of Felix “Fox” Harris.

 For over 20 years, Harris crafted his sculptures of recycled materials and displayed them in his yard, creating a forest-like environment.
 Harris was inspired to make art by a vision from God telling him to set aside his old life and make a new one.
 God told him to “make somethin’ out of nothin,’” he said.
 Harris took this to mean that not only should he reform his ways, but that he should literally take found objects and give them new life.
-In time, Harris constructed a forest of totems, some as tall as 15 feet, made from scrap metal, old toys, street markers and other discarded objects.
+In time, Harris constructed a forest of totems, some as tall as 15 feet, made from scrap metal, old toys, street markers and other discarded objects found in his yard.